 4. Focus on patient retention

-Patients are the most crucial part of your practice.
+Patients are the most crucial part of your practise.
 Tied to this, a well-managed dental office influences patient retention rates.
-If you have recently transferred from a hospital facility to a private practice, then you should encourage your previous patients to visit you at your new clinic.
+If you have recently transferred from a hospital facility to a private practise, then you should encourage your previous patients to visit you at your new clinic.

 5. Offer flexible financial options